seclusioner/3detr_custom/README.md

 We welcome your pull requests!
 Please see [CONTRIBUTING](CONTRIBUTING.md) and [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md) for more info.

 ## Citation
-If you find this repository useful, please consider starring :star: us and citing

 ```
 @inproceedings{misra2021-3detr,
     title={{An End-to-End Transformer Model for 3D Object Detection}},